 The nearest stations to Malcesine are Peschiera and Desenzano.
 You can catch a bus along the lakeside road to the stations though this may take some time.
 From the stations the East-West train line connects Lake Garda to Venice, Verona and even Milan.

 The main bus station is located on the Via Gardesana.
 You can take the public bus north towards Riva or south towards Bardolino and Peschiera.
 There’s also a tourist bus that operates around Malcesine, Cassone and Navene.
-It operates once an hour between 8am and 3pm and 5pm and 1am.
+It operates once an hour between 8am and 3pm and again between 5pm and 1am.

 The only lift on Lake Garda is the Monte Baldo cable car in Malcesine.
 It operates throughout the summer between 8am and 6pm, and once it reaches a certain height it begins to rotate, giving passengers 360º views of the stunning lake below and the gorgeous Monte Baldo mountains.